Klingebeil/homepage/wiki/Better Work/07-internal-coms-tools.md

 2. **Transparency** — this written communication is (with exceptions) open for every employee to read, comment, and share internally.
 3. **Document everything**  — obviously.
 (Meeting notes, project updates, new hires, etc.)

-To accomplish this the company uses a [custom version of WordPress called P2](https://wordpress.com/p2/) as an internal forum/intranet/task-managment/documentation-tool: „[P2 or it didn’t happen.](https://stephyiu.com/2019/02/17/behind-the-scenes-culture-and-tools-of-remote-work-at-automattic/)“
+To accomplish this the company uses a [custom version of WordPress called P2](https://wordpress.com/p2/) as an internal forum/intranet/task-managment/documentation-tool: “[P2 or it didn‘t happen.](https://stephyiu.com/2019/02/17/behind-the-scenes-culture-and-tools-of-remote-work-at-automattic/)“

 In conclusion: if a company wants to work as a distributed/hybrid organization, in the long run, it might have to rethink its communication infrastructure and adopt one that is:
 - **open for every employee to contribute to**